 On September 15, 2021, the House Ways and Means Committee approved the "Build Back Better Act" (H.R.
 5376), a package of tax changes pursuant to the budget resolution.
-Only one Democratic member of the Committee, Rep. Stephanie Murphy (D-FL), joined all the Republicans in voting against it.
-The bill now is headed to the House floor, while we wait for formal action by the Senate Finance Committee.
-The Ways and Means Committee's bill includes the following:
+Only one Democratic member of the Committee, Rep. Stephanie Murphy (D-Florida), joined all the Republicans in voting against it.
+The bill, with revisions as discussed below, was approved by the House.
+The Ways and Means Committee's bill included the following:

 - (1) No Deemed Realization.
 The Ways and Means Committee omitted any deemed realization proposals like those made in the current Congress and in the Administration's Fiscal Year 2022 Greenbook (see Parts 25.c and 25.e above). - (2) Early Sunset for Doubled Basic Exclusion Amount.
-The sunset of the 2017 Tax Act's doubling of the \$5 million basic exclusion amount (indexed for inflation since 2012) would be accelerated from January 1, 2026, to January 1, 2022.
-Thus, the basic exclusion amount would return to \$5 million, indexed for inflation since 2012, which the Joint Committee on Taxation (JCT) staff projects would be \$6,020,000 for 2022.
-This is estimated to raise \$54 billion over 10 years (mostly in the first five years before the original 2026 sunset). - (3) Closer Alignment of Grantor Trust and Transfer Tax Rules.
-The bill approved by the Ways and Means Committee would create a new chapter 16, consisting solely of a new section 2901, effectively linking the grantor trust rules and the transfer tax rules so that a trust designed as a grantor trust would continue to be exposed to gift or estate tax with respect to the grantor.
-Thus the bill picks up, with some significant changes, the proposals in section 8 of Senator Sanders' "For the 99.5 Percent Act" (discussed in Part 25.b(8) above), which in turn track the Obama Administration Greenbooks.
+The sunset of the 2017 Tax Act's doubling of the \$5 million basic exclusion amount (indexed for inflation since 2012) would have been accelerated from January 1, 2026, to January 1, 2022.
+Thus, the basic exclusion amount would return to \$5 million, indexed for inflation since 2012, which the Joint Committee on Taxation (JCT) staff projected would be \$6,020,000 for 2022.
+This was estimated to raise \$54 billion over 10 years (mostly in the first five years before the original 2026 sunset). - (3) Closer Alignment of Grantor Trust and Transfer Tax Rules.
+The bill approved by the Ways and Means Committee would have created a new chapter 16, consisting solely of a new section 2901, effectively linking the grantor trust rules and the transfer tax rules so that a trust designed as a grantor trust would continue to be exposed to gift or estate tax with respect to the grantor.
+Thus the bill picked up, with some significant changes, the proposals in section 8 of Senator Sanders' "For the 99.5 Percent Act" (discussed in Part 25.b(8) above), which in turn track the Obama Administration Greenbooks.
 With respect to a trust or portion of a trust that is not otherwise includable in the grantor's gross estate and is funded on or after the date of enactment (either upon initial formation or by a contribution to an existing trust), section 2901 would - (a) include the value of such portion in the grantor's gross estate for estate tax purposes, - (b) subject to gift tax any distribution from such portion during the grantor's life, other than distributions to the grantor or the grantor's spouse or in discharge of an obligation of the grantor, and - (c) treat as a gift by the grantor, subject to gift tax, all of such portion at any time during the grantor's life if the grantor ceases to be treated as the owner of such portion for income tax purposes.